What's Wrong with Alcoholics Anonymous?

 The problem with this approach is that AA becomes little more than a band-aid fix for many.
 If it works, it’s often a temporary solution that doesn’t last.

-It’s important for you to know about AA’s flaws and how these could potentially affect AA meetings, its members’ motives and ultimately, your recovery experience.
+It’s important for you to know about issues with AA and how these could potentially affect AA meetings, its members’ motives and ultimately, your recovery experience.
 There are many reasons why AA might not work for a particular person.
 Below are some of the most recognized issues with AA.

 What Are Faith-Based Recovery Programs?